Follow

 The most efficient way to ensure redundancy is to use DNS SRV.
 If your PBX supports DNS SRV, pointing to gw.sip.us as your proxy IP address is all that should be necessary to ensure redundancy.

 If your PBX does not support DNS SRV, hopefully it supports configuration of multiple outbound proxies.
-If the system supports a primary and backup SIP proxy, use gw1.sip.us for the primary SIP proxy, and gw2.sip.us for the backup SIP proxy.
-(You must use both gw1.sip.us and gw2.sip.us to be fully redundant.)
+If the system supports a primary and backup SIP proxies, use gw1.sip.us for the primary SIP proxy, and gw2.sip.us, gw4.sip.us, and gw5.sip.us for the backup SIP proxies.

 Our gateways will only accept SIP traffic on UDP port 5060.